St. Louis Gaelic Athletic Club: History

 In April 2004, the club's success allowed for the addition of a fourth team, Llywelyn's Red Dragons, and began its Spring league, welcomed by the Missouri House of Representatives through a state resolution commending the club for its success.
 Black Thorn Sons of Liberty defeated McGurk's for the Spring league Cup on June 19, 2004.
 In September, the St. Louis Hurling Club traveled to Boulder, Colorado, representing St. Louis in a NACB finals tournament for the first time ever.
 The result included victories over Milwaukee and a thrilling come-from-behind victory over Seattle.
 The National Championship for the new Jr.-C Division belonged to St. Louis.

 The St. Louis Hurling Club began its Autumn 2004 season on September 18 with a Proclamation from the City of St. Louis, congratulating the club on its National Championship and commemorating the first anniversary of the inaugural league, where Hurling was played among St. Louisans for the first time.
 Mayor Francis Slay proclaimed September 25, 2004 “St. Louis Hurling Club Appreciation Day”.

-St. Louis won the Junior D Gaelic Football Championship in 2013 at the NACB Finals in Cleveland, OH.
+In 2005, Gaelic Football joined and the St. Louis Hurling Club was now the St. Louis Gaelic Athletic Club.
+This was solidified with Gaelic Football's first National Championship in 2006.
+St. Louis won the Junior D Gaelic Football Championship again in 2013 at the NACB Finals in Cleveland, OH.
 They defeated Indianapolis(2-10 0–7), Baltimore(5-13 0–7), Houston(6-9 0–7) on the way to the Championship.
 In the Championship they defeated a tough Buffalo side by a score of 2–4 to 0-8 and won by a late goal by club legend John Behl.

+Camogie joined in 2008, and would go on to win a Junior A Championship in San Francisco against San Francisco in 2024.

 Currently, the club operates an eight-team hurling league (which, while co-ed, is also supplemented by a growing camogie competition) in the spring and summer and a six-team football league in the late summer and fall, hosting games at various sites throughout the St Louis metropolitan area.
 In addition to their representative side, they regularly join forces with other clubs in the Midwest to send teams overseas: most recently, in 2013 the "Heartland Hurlers", composed of top players from St Louis, Indianapolis and Kansas City, traveled to Ireland for a week of training and competition with sides from Kilkenny, Limerick and Tipperary, finishing with a tournament in Thurles where "the Interstate 70 Boys" reached the semi-finals and received recognition from Irish TV when the group was shown during a match at Semple Stadium.